What is the IELTS Exam?

 - Short answer questions

+What is IELTS exam reading section?
 The duration of the reading test is 60 minutes.
-There will be a total of 40 questions again, each carrying 1 mark.
-The various reading skills that are tested in this section include reading for gist, main ideas and details.
+The IELTS test format for the reading section will be 40 questions again, each carrying one mark.
+The various reading skills tested in this section include reading for gist, main ideas and details.

-It also tests a candidate’s ability to skim through a piece of writing, understand the logic behind an argument and also correctly determine the tone of the piece and the opinions and purpose of the writer behind writing it.
+It also tests a candidate’s ability to skim through a piece of writing, understand the logic behind an argument, and correctly determine the tone of the piece and the opinions and purpose of the writer behind writing it.